maxlieb/filebrowser/README.md

 ** Obvoisly requires ffmpeg, an intel card + drivers.

-** uses the ctx utility to impelent the feature of stoppeing generation, so probably not compatible with windows.
+** Uses the ctx utility to impelent the feature of stoppeing generation, so probably not compatible with windows.

 Modified files are: